-The concept of surfboard volume is increasingly popular, although it has been used in windsurfing for a long time.
+The concept of surfboard volume is of increasingly popular interest; despite the fact that it has been used in windsurfing for a long time.
 Buoyancy is, in fact, a critical factor when it comes paddling and gliding.

 For several decades, shapers wrote three main specs on the back of their surfboards.
-They were length, width and thickness.
-Volume, in liters, was never there.
+These were the length, width and thickness of the board.
+Volume, in liters, was never a consideration.

-Recently, former pro surfer John Whitney Guild proposed the inclusion of the volume ratio to rider weight in our surfboard knowledge, so that surfers could easily choose the best surfboard for themselves.
+Recently, former pro surfer John Whitney Guild proposed the inclusion of the volume ratio to rider weight in our surfboard spec list, so that surfers could better choose the best surfboards for themselves.

-Knowing that two surfers with the same weight and distinct experience levels will paddle for a wave differently, the floatation needs should be adapted wisely.
-In other cases, we might need a bigger board for catching mushy waves.
+Knowing that two surfers with the same weight, but differing experience levels will paddle for a wave differently, it follows that the floatation needs for each situation should be adapted accordingly.

 The intermediate/advanced surfer on a shortboard will require between 33-35% of his body weight in board volume.
-For example, a surfer weighing 154 lbs (70 kilograms) should get a 24-liter surfboard.
+For example, a surfer weighing 154 lbs (70 kilograms) should be looking for a 24-liter surfboard.

-Beginners in the art of surfing will easily learn how to pop up on a surfboard with higher flotation ratios.
-This means that the most suitable surfboards for learning how to surf will have more volume, that is to say more liters, bigger surfboards.
+Beginners in the art of surfing can easily learn how to pop up on a surfboard that has higher flotation ratios.
+This means that the most suitable surfboards for learning how to surf will have more volume in liters, and be bigger overall.

-Having in mind that one liter floats one kilogram of weight, Whitney Guild created a volumetric table system named "Guild Factor."
-This surfing scale allows us to pick the right surfboard for our skills and wave conditions, but it can also be used for longboards and stand up paddle boards.
+One liter floats one kilogram of weight, and based on this knowledge, Whitney Guild has created a volumetric table system named the "Guild Factor."
+This surfing scale allows surfers to pick the right surfboard for his or her skill levels; and accounts for wave conditions.

+It can also be used for selecting longboards and stand up paddleboards.
 So, what are the most common "Guild Factor" ratios?
+Here's the formula: